ensime/ensime-tng/README.md

 ### VSCode

-You must compile the LSP client for VSCode, which will require installing npm and typescript.
+Go to the Extension manager and "Install from VSIX", choosing the ENSIME `.vsix` file.

+You may wish to bind the custom command "Import Symbol" to a hotkey.

+VSIX files are made available at https://ensime.github.io/ but if you want to build from source then use:

 ```
 cd lsp/vscode
 npm install
 npm run package
 ```

-Then, in VSCode, go to the Extension manager and "Install from VSIX", choosing the `.vsix` file that you just built.

-You may wish to bind the custom command "Import Symbol" to a hotkey.

 ### NeoVim